fminiati/apecode/README.md

     enum class LineShape : char { delta = 0,  gaussian = 1, lorentzian = 2, pseudovoigt = 3 };

 Here Gaussian and Lorentzian shapes have their usual meaning while a pseudo-Voigt shape is a linear combination thereof.
-In all these cases the line's full-width-at-half-maximum is be set by a thermal broadening mechansmism (see below).
+In all these cases the line's full-width-at-half-maximum is be set by a thermal broadening mechansmism (see below) and the line shape is not applied to the pseudo continuum emission.

-If this proves too restrictive a second API allows the user to model the spectral emission lines according to any shape and line broadening mechanism (which determines the line's full-width-at-half-maximum) of their own choice.
-This second API is provided as a function template whose template parameters take as argument object classes with static functions expressing the required functionality (in fact the first API wraps around this function using as template argument objects classes properly defined in Util.h for each case enlisted in LineShape).
+If any of this proves too restrictive a second API allows the user to model the spectral emission lines according to any shape and line broadening mechanism (which determines the line's full-width-at-half-maximum) of their own choice and decide whether such broadening shall also be applied to the pseudo continuum emission.
+This second API is provided as a function template whose template parameters take as argument object classes with static functions expressing the required functionality (in fact the first API wraps around this function using as template argument object classes properly defined in Util.h for each case enlisted in LineShape).
-So the second API is as follows (function parameters with the same name have the same meaning as above):
+The second API is as follows (function parameters with the same name have the same meaning as above):

     template <typename LineProfile<typename Shape, typename Broadening, bool PseudoContBrd>> void emission_spectrum(std::vector<Real> &a_spectrum,